llvm-git-migration/llvm-project/clang/docs/PointerAuthentication.rst

 It is important that the signing schema be independently derived at all signing and authentication sites.
 Preferably, the schema should be hard-coded everywhere it is needed, but at the very least, it must not be derived by inspecting information stored along with the pointer.
-See the section on `Attacks on pointer authentication`_ for more information.

 Language Features
 -----------------